idocalm/MessageU/PROBLEMS.md

 #####

 1. If a client wasn't able to register could he still request the list of clients?

    - Probably not (need to check) because if so what other actions could he do?
 Pull messages?
 Send messages?
 It's weird to check it on some actions and not on others.

+2. The server should not respond to ANY request (except register) with an unexisting username / userid client